Bridging factor and sparse models: Introduction

-Finally, we extend the results in \citet{vCdCkK2013,CCK2018} to strong-mixing data in order to construct hypothesis tests for covariance and partial covariance structure in high dimensions.\footnote{Recently, \citet{alex2020} also extended the results in \citet{vCdCkK2013}.
-However, their setup is very different from ours and the authors only consider the case of independent and identically distributed data.} This step is necessary for econometrics and financial applications.
-As side results, in order to develop the test we first show consistency of kernel-based estimation of a high-dimensional long-run covariance matrix of dependent process.
-This is a new result with important consequences for the theory of high-dimensional regression with dependent errors.
-We also establish consistency of a new estimator of the partial covariance matrix in high-dimensions and strong-mixing data.
-Our proposed tests can be used to infer if the (partial) covariance matrix of a high-dimensional random vector is diagonal or block-diagonal.
-More generally, we can test any pre-defined structure.
-Furthermore, we show that the test remains valid when we use the residuals from a previous step estimation to compute the covariance matrix.
-This result allows us to to apply the test to the three-stage estimation procedure proposed here.
-Although our results are derived under the assumption that the number of factors is known, simulation results presented in the paper provide evidence that the test have good finite-sample properties even when the number of factors is determined by data-driven methods commonly found in the literature.
-In addition, due to the factor augmentation, our method is robust to the over-estimation of the number of factors.
+Although our results are derived under the assumption that the number of factors is known, simulation results presented in the Supplementary Material provide evidence that the test has good finite-sample properties even when the number of factors is determined by data-driven methods commonly found in the literature.
+In addition, due to factor augmentation, our method is robust to overestimating the number of factors.
 Over the past years, a vast number of papers proposed different methods to test for covariance structure in high dimensions.
-See, for example, \citet{oLmW2002}, \citet{chen2010}, \citet{aOmMmH2013}, \citet{cai2013}, \citet{wLyQ2014}, \citet{sZzChZrL2019}, \citet{cai2016}, \citet{zheng2019}, and \citet{xGcyT2020}, among many others.\footnote{For a nice recent review, see \citet{cai2017}.} To the best of our knowledge, we complement all the previous papers by simultaneously considering high-dimensions, strong-mixing data with mild distributional assumptions, and pre-estimation when constructing tests for both covariance and partial covariance structure.
+See, for example, \cite{cai2017} and the references therein.
+To the best of our knowledge, we complement all the previous papers by simultaneously considering high-dimensions, strong-mixing data with mild distributional assumptions, and pre-estimation when constructing tests for both covariance and partial covariance structure.